maitag/peote-view-origin/README.md

 #####How to optimize render-loop:

-- order displaylists functional:
-	1) game-gfx
-	2) user-interface (DisplaylistType.PICK to interact with Elements)
+- order displaylists functional: 1) game-gfx, 2) user-interface (DisplaylistType.PICK to interact with Elements)
 - elements with same program will be drawn fastest (throught opengl drawarray)
 - use only 1 bufferSegment in Displaylist if there is only one program
 - for nested animations use "renderToTexture" in Displaylists

 ####Todo

-- new scaling-type for displaylists and elements (float values for positions and sizes)
-- defaults to reduce repeating parameters in setElement()
+- better font-rendering
+- tile animation on gpu
 - more simple samples, usability and platform tests, api improvement, optimization
-- tile animation on gpu
 - more demos ;)